• Skip to main content

 • Add all the other ingredients to the pot with the onions, including reserved bacon.

-2 tablespoons brown sugar, ⅓ cup unsulfured molasses, 1 can (15-oz can) diced tomatoes, ⅓ cup ketchup, 2 tablespoons Worcestershire Sauce, 2 tablespoons yellow mustard, 2 teaspoons paprika, 2 bay leaves, ½ teaspoon black pepper, 1 pinch ground cloves, 1 teaspoon kosher salt, 3 cans (15-ounce cans) navy beans
+2 tablespoons brown sugar, ⅓ cup unsulfured molasses, 1 can (15-ounce can) diced tomatoes, ⅓ cup ketchup, 2 tablespoons Worcestershire Sauce, 2 tablespoons yellow mustard, 2 teaspoons paprika, 2 bay leaves, ½ teaspoon black pepper, 1 pinch ground cloves, 1 teaspoon kosher salt, 3 cans (15-ounce cans) navy beans

 • Bring mixture to a simmer, over medium-high heat, stirring frequently.
 Remove the stirring spoon, cover pot with lid and transfer to the oven.
 Bake until sauce has thickened, 45 to 55 minutes.
 Check the beans and stir once about halfway through.